wenkang/platformtest/README.md

      met.
 Setting the `SensorDriftOrder` to ≥2 allows the optical sensor’s thermal drift to deviate from pure linearity while staying monotonic over the captured temperature range.
+   - summarise how each raw laser channel correlates with temperature overall and within each `test_level`, so you can see the ~-0.005 mm/°C slopes that dominate once the 6 mm and 10 mm baselines are separated.

-3. Inspect `results.summary` for error statistics and, if you call the function without an output argument, review the automatically generated diagnostic plots to look for systematic residual structure.
+3. Inspect `results.summary` for error statistics, review `results.temperatureCorrelation` / `results.perLevelTemperature` to confirm
+   the strength of the within-level temperature trends, check `results.dataOverview` for dataset counts and temperature ranges, and if you call the function without an output argument, review the automatically generated diagnostic plots to look for systematic residual structure.

 ## Modelling considerations